Lansdowne, New South Wales: History

-Lansdowne took its name from the Lansdowne Bridge, the bridge being named by Governor Richard Bourke to honour Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne (1780-1863), a Whig politician.

 The suburb's name has occasionally in the past appeared on maps with a spelling of 'Landsdowne'.

 The area now designated as the suburb of Lansdowne was subdivided into residential lots in the 1880s and the roads formed but not sealed, but very few houses were built.
 The Metropolitan Water Sewerage and Drainage Board subsequently acquired the land and it remained unused, with its network of unused streets sitting in a landscape of grassland and stands of trees.

 Because the area designated as the suburb of Lansdowne is largely the undeveloped land previously owned by the Metropolitan Water Sewerage and Drainage Board, it consists almost entirely of parkland.

 In the 1940s Henry Lawson Drive, intended as a scenic route, was built through Lansdowne from the Hume Highway at Woodville Road to Milperra Road at Milperra Bridge.

-In December 1960-January 1961 the sixth Australian Scout Jamboree was held on the site, and in September 1970 a Scout "jamborette" was held on the land as part of the celebrations of the 75th anniversary of the proclamation of Bankstown Municipality.
+In December 1960 to January 1961 the sixth Australian Scout Jamboree was held on the site, and in September 1970 a Scout "jamborette" was held on the land as part of the celebrations of the 75th anniversary of the proclamation of Bankstown Municipality.

 In 1974, the Commonwealth Department of Urban and Regional Development acquired for regional open space the land owned by the metropolitan Water Sewerage and Drainage Board, and transferred ownership to Bankstown Council.
 This is the area now occupied by Mirrmabeena Regional Park.
 In the following years the park was landscaped and equipped for recreational use.
 This included the creation of Lake Gillawarna, and other ponds full of aquatic life, native walks and pedestrian/cycle ways, playgrounds and barbecue and picnic facilities.

 Transport

-Lansdowne Bridge was built in 1834-35 from stone quarried on the banks of Georges River at what is now East Hills.
-It replaced a hardwood bridge called Bowler's Bridge named after the keeper of the nearby Bowler's Inn, and is one of the finest works by Scottish stonemason David Lennox (1788-1873).
-Lennox arrived in Sydney in 1832 and was made Superintendent of Bridges with the task of replacing hardwood bridges that were frequently swept away in floods.
+Lansdowne took its name from the Lansdowne Bridge, named after Henry Petty-Fitzmaurice, 3rd Marquess of Lansdowne.
+Lansdowne Bridge was built in 1834–35 to replace a hardwood bridge called Bowler's Bridge leading to Bowler's Inn.
+The bridge is regarded as one of the finest works by stonemason David Lennox, who was made Superintendent of Bridges in 1833 and was tasked with replacing unsafe hardwood bridges that were frequently swept away in floods.